British-Columbia/Legislative-Assembly/3rd Parliament/2nd Session/Bills/First Reading/No. 3 — Public Service Act.md

 4. (1) The Clerk of the Executive Council shall continue to be the head of the public service.

-   (2) The head of the public service is responsible for the management of the public service, including but not limited to the following:
+   (2) The head of the public service is responsible for the management of the public service, including without limitation the following:

    &nbsp;&nbsp;&nbsp;(a) advising the Premier respecting personnel policies, standards, regulations, and procedures;